SamueleD98/assignment_1/README.md

 The desired behaviour can be easily implemented using three (main) states:
 1. A **Mapping** state: here the information about the environment (.owl file) is loaded to be avaiable at need.
-2. A **Monitoring** state: the robot is expected to move across rooms and observe, *monitor*, the environment (although in this work the monitoring task consist of busy waiting).
+2. A **Monitoring** state: the robot is expected to move across rooms and observe, *monitor*, the environment.
-3. A **Recharging** state: once the system is notified the battery is low, the robot should move to a specific location for recharging
+3. A **Recharging** state: once the system is notified the battery is low, the robot should move to a specific location for recharging.

 This state machine has the particularity of being hierarchical: both the Monitoring and the Recharging state consist of an inner state and an inner state machine (EXECUTE) with other two states.
 Also, while the system can be in just one state in the outer state machine, this is not valid for the inner ones: the main states are concurrent state machines.

 Here a description of the inner state machine EXECUTE:
-1. **Move** state: it retrieves the next target location for the robot and interacts with the planner, and then the controller, in order to reach that location.
+1. **Move** state: it retrieves the next target location for the robot and gives it as a goal to move_base, in order to reach that location.
+2. **Monitor** state: scan the environment by turning the camera.
-2. **Monitor**/**Recharge** state: in this implementation these states actually consist in busy waiting for a given time, simulating the actual task the robot should carry in that time (either exploring the environment or recharging itself).
+3. **Recharge** state: in this implementation this state actually consist in busy waiting for a given time, simulating the recharging.

 The last inner state is the **Check Battery status** state: this is a [Monitor state](http://wiki.ros.org/smach/Tutorials/MonitorState), a particular kind of states that *Smach* allows to use.
 It works in [concurrence](http://wiki.ros.org/smach/Tutorials/Concurrent%20States) with the EXECUTE state machine, waiting for a message to be published on a specific topic: '/battery_status'.
 Once something is published a callback is called to decide if due to this change in the battery level, the current state machine should be preempted for the other main state.